-Illustrated with a wealth of clinical examples, Recovering from a First Episode of Psychosis, will be of great interest to clinical psychologists, psychiatrists, psychiatric nurses and other associated mental health professionals.
+Illustrated with a wealth of clinical examples, this book will be of great interest to clinical psychologists, psychiatrists, psychiatric nurses and other associated mental health professionals.

+'This extraordinary state-of-the-art book distils the accumulated clinical and practical experience from the UK’s pioneers of Early Intervention in Psychosis in Birmingham.
 It is replete with varied and incisive case material covering all aspects of recovery; and does so combining science and evidence with compassion and amazing skill.
-This is a must-read for all practitioners working with psychosis."
+This is a must-read for all practitioners working with psychosis.'

-Concepts of recovery are explored in a well-constructed manual that successfully blends evidence-based practice with practice-based evidence, informed by the experience of this book’s authors in delivering these services over the last two decades."
+'This book reminds readers of the central purpose of early intervention services… to secure meaning to the lives of people experiencing psychosis for the first time.
+Concepts of recovery are explored in a well-constructed manual that successfully blends evidence-based practice with practice-based evidence, informed by the experience of this book’s authors in delivering these services over the last two decades.'

-"This excellent new book provides up-to-date evidence of how Early Intervention services have revolutionised the treatment of psychosis by providing a framework for the delivery of evidence-based interventions, embedded within a philosophy of hope and recovery.
+'This excellent new book provides up-to-date evidence of how Early Intervention services have revolutionised the treatment of psychosis by providing a framework for the delivery of evidence-based interventions, embedded within a philosophy of hope and recovery.
 Moreover, this book challenges us to adjust our focus from early intervention to full, sustained, long-term recovery.
 It provides a compelling vision of an integrated system which engages effectively and enables rapid access to individualised treatment, without the need for compulsion.
-A vision worth pursuing."
+A vision worth pursuing.'

 Stephen ‘Moggie’ McGowan, Chair of IRIS (Initiative to Reduce the Impact of Schizophrenia) and Clinical Lead for Yorkshire and Humberside EIP and NHS England